digital-botanical-gardens-initiative/dendron-dbgi/vault/daily.journal.2022.03.23.md

 ### Future Todo

-- [ ] See with PMA what's best for the bibliography
+- [ ] See with PMA what's best for the bibliography and discuss about the zotero settings to have a unified import
 - [ ] Continue the writing of the document
 - [ ] Continue to inform about the subject
 - [ ] Finding how to add the wikipedia and OTL link to all categories in the taxonomy